asmagill/hammerspoon_asm/objc/EXAMPLES.md

 }
 ~~~

-The following does not require pull #825, but does require a development build if you wish to leave out the debugging messages (leave off the `hs.luaSkinLog.level = 4`)
+The following shows a little more detail about how methods are processed:

 ~~~lua
 > hs.luaSkinLog.level = 4 ; o = require("hs._asm.objc")